 - These insights are helpful to different people in the company at other times.

-- How easy can they access the data and insights for decision-making?
+- How easily can they access the data and insights for decision-making?

 You should use these metrics to test the agility and adaptability of your data systems.